 The Access for / tab opens.
 Note that the forward slash ("/") indicates that this is the project root.
 A directory name appears when opening from a folder, for example, Access for /cbases.

-Click the appropriate sub-tab to set the access control rules you need (as shown in this sample).
+Click the appropriate sub-tab to set the access control rules that you need, as shown in this sample.

 The sub-tabs that are available vary with the installed DI license.